alexevanczuk/packs/README.md

 # New to Rust?
 Me too!
 This is my first Rust project, so I'd love to have feedback, advice, and contributions!

-Rust is a low-level language with high-level abstractions, a rich type system, with a focus on memory safety through innovative compile time checks on memory usage.
+Rust is a low-level language with high-level abstractions, a rich type system, with a focus on memory safety through innovative compile-time checks on memory usage.

 If you're new to Rust, don't be intimidated! [https://www.rust-lang.org](https://www.rust-lang.org/learn) has tons of great learning resources.